 Objective: Shape partnerships

 To ensure the most people get the most benefit from education programs and research outcomes, universities must be proficient at shaping enduring partnerships.
 Here, the purpose of engagement shifts from “enlist” (viz., to curate opportunities) to “structure”; viz. shaping mutually beneficial and sustainable partnerships.
-Internal engagement activities are required to “craft” tangible offerings, which involves activities like determining approaches to solve the problems, identifying the best combination of resources required to solve problems, assembling offerings and determining the appropriate partnership terms.
-External engagement activities are required to “attract” the best partners, which involves activities like exploring ways to work together, identifying and selecting the best partners (‘due diligence’), shaping and justifying offerings, and negotiating, documenting and entering partnerships.
+Internal engagement activities are required to “craft” tangible offerings, which involves activities like determining university approaches to solving problems, identifying the best combination of resources required to solve problems, assembling offerings and determining the appropriate partnership terms.
+External engagement activities are required to “attract” the best partners.
+This involves engagement activities like exploring ways to work together, and the process of ‘due diligence’ in identifying and selecting the best partners.
+Also relevant in this context is the shaping and justifying of offerings, and negotiating, documenting and entering partnerships.

 Again, internal and external engagement activities are galvanised around purpose (here, described as “structure”) and are fundamental to successfully shaping the partnerships required to derive societal benefits.
 The following table illustrates purposeful engagement in the context of shaping partnerships: